(dob - )

 The potential to use x-rays to find breast cancer was apparent.
 If cancer could be found before it spreads, it could more easily be treated and irradicated.
 But it took till the late 1940s and Raul Leborgne in Uruguay to vitalize mammography.

 Raul Leborgne was a radiologist from Uruguay and one of his insights still makes patients cringe, yet was crucial to the development of mammograms.
 Leborgne devised an apparatus that would squeeze a patient's breast between a cone and a compression pad in order to hold it flat while an x-ray was taken.
 He introduced this compression technique in 1949 and reported his findings in a landmark publication in 1951.
 This compression enhanced the quality of the images.
 Using it, he was better able to see small structures and use spot/magnification.
 He was the first to report the significance of radiographically detectable microcalcifications, “which may be seen in extensive as well as incipient lesions.”
 Finding them in 30% of cancers, Leborgne gave radiologists something more to look for.
 He went on to describe the radiographic differences between benign and malignant calcifications.
 He also encouraged radiological parameters be adopted for exposure times.
 For his comprehensive approach, he has been called the father of modern mammography.

 His methods set the stage for our current techniques, and for improved detection and diagnosis.
 Early diagnosis of breast cancer significantly improves survival rates.
 Mammography became routine in the 1970s and has continued to improve.
 Since 1990 it has helped reduce breast cancer mortality 40%.

-- If the invasive breast cancer is located only in the breast, the 5-year survival rate of women with this disease is 99%.
+Early Detection Works.
+If breast cancer has not left the breast, the 5-year survival rate of women with this disease is 99%.

 Links to More About the Scientist & the Science